WISDEM/WISDEM/docs/inputs/analysis_schema.rst

 ========================================

-Frequency separation constraint between blade fundamental frequency and blade passing (3P) frequency.
+Frequency separation constraint between blade fundamental frequency and blade passing (3P) frequency at rated conditions using gamma_freq margin.
 Can be activated for blade flap and/or edge modes.

 :code:`flap_3P` : Boolean
     Activates as a design variable or constraint